isomerpages/moe-fuhuapri/_highlights/Virtual Open House.md

 <h2><strong>Immersing in the Fuhua Experience</strong></h2>
 <p>Welcome to Fuhua Primary School!
 Wonder how the Fuhua learning experience
 is like?
-Get a peek into the school grounds, meet our Fuhua GEMs and experience our Fuhua culture through the links below.</p>
+Get a peek into the school grounds, meet our Fuhua GEMs and experience our Fuhua culture through the links below.
+Whether you are a prospective student, parent, or educator, this open house offers a glimpse into the unique educational experience that awaits you at our school.</p>
 <h3>Our Signature Programmes</h3>
 <p>At Fuhua Primary School, we pride ourselves on offering a diverse range
 of educational experiences, enriching the learning journey of our students